 • Bell peppers – you can use either mini bell peppers or regular.
 I like to use a variety of colors.

-• Spices – garlic and thyme!
+• Spices – garlic and thyme for extra flavor!

 • Neutral oil – vegetable or canola are my favorite for frying because they have a high smoke-point.

-• Pesto – store-bought or homemade.
+• Pesto – use store-bought or my homemade lemon pesto.

 • Crackers or baguette – for serving!
 I usually serve up toasted slices of baguette.
 You could also use sliced bread like ciabatta!